 Knowledge Bases

-Sema4.ai Knowledge Bases enable AI agents to understand, process, and reason over your organization's unstructured data with accuracy and context.
-It transforms static content into a semantic, queryable layer that agents can use to generate accurate, grounded, and business-specific responses.
-Unlike dynamic data access, which focuses on real-time querying of transactional systems, a Knowledge Base acts as a long-term memory for agents—optimized for recall, reasoning, and citations.
+Sema4.ai Knowledge Bases(KBs) enable AI agents to understand, process, and reason over your organization's unstructured data with accuracy and context.
+They transform static content into a semantic, queryable layer that agents can use to generate accurate, grounded, and business-specific responses.
+Unlike dynamic data access, which focuses on real-time querying of transactional systems, a KB acts as a long-term memory for agents—optimized for recall, reasoning, and citations.

 Why Use a Knowledge Base?

-Agents are powerful, but limited:
+Agents are powerful, but have limitations:

 - Short context window: Can’t retain or reason across large datasets